scylladb/scylladb/docs/contribute/maintainer.md

 ## Backporting patches

-To backport a patch, check out the next branch of the relevant release branch (e.g. next-3.2), syncrhonize it with scylla.git, and use the cherry-pick command:
+To backport a patch, check out the next branch of the relevant release branch (e.g. next-3.2), synchronize it with scylla.git, and use the cherry-pick command:

     git cherry-pick -x <commit hash>